 Site standards.

-The minimum size of any recreational vehicle park shall be two (2) acres.

 All recreational vehicles, recreational vehicle spaces, office buildings, or service buildings shall be set back from all property lines a minimum of twenty-five (25) feet.

 A minimum of ten (10) feet of spacing shall be maintained between recreational vehicles.